dimitri-nicolo/calico/v2.4/getting-started/index.md

 }
 ```

 The file should be named `config.json`.
-It contains a robot account token that will allow you to retrieve the {{site.prodname}} images from the private Tigera repository.
+It contains a robot account token that will allow you to retrieve the {{site.tseeprodname}} images from the private Tigera repository.

 ## Obtain a license key